0xAX/linux-insides/interrupts/interrupts-4.md

 idt_descr.address = fix_to_virt(FIX_RO_IDT);
 ```

 and write its address to the `idt_descr.address` (more about fix-mapped addresses you can read in the second part of the [Linux kernel memory management](http://0xax.gitbooks.io/linux-insides/content/mm/linux-mm-2.html) chapter).
 After this we can see the call of the `cpu_init` function that defined in the [arch/x86/kernel/cpu/common.c](https://github.com/torvalds/linux/blob/master/arch/x86/kernel/cpu/common.c).
 This function makes initialization of the all `per-cpu` state.
-In the beginnig of the `cpu_init` we do the following things: First of all we wait while current cpu is initialized and than we call the `cr4_init_shadow` function which stores shadow copy of the `cr4` control register for the current cpu and load CPU microcode if need with the following function calls:
+In the beginning of the `cpu_init` we do the following things: First of all we wait while current cpu is initialized and than we call the `cr4_init_shadow` function which stores shadow copy of the `cr4` control register for the current cpu and load CPU microcode if need with the following function calls:

 ```C
 wait_for_master_cpu(cpu);